codeway-0841/Bugged.dev/content/posts/Lets-build-2-hooks-to-manage-Next.js-query/Lets-build-2-hooks-to-manage-Next.js-query.md

 Here when the state changes, the upper useEffect will run again and keep the state and the query up-to-date.

 ### Methods
-It's a simple steop, we just create three functions that modify the state and then the query will change.
+It's a simple step, we just create three functions that modify the state and then the query will change.
 ```jsx
 const addQueries = (newQueries) =>
   setState((prevState) => ({ ...prevState, ...newQueries }));